ufs-za/human_language_technology_for_sasl/docs/CODE_OF_CONDUCT.md

 This project upholds Ubuntu ethics — the belief that our humanity is interconnected.
 Decisions are made in collaboration with affected communities.
 Language is power, and its use must always reflect dignity and justice.

 ## Enforcement
 Violations may result in removal from the project.
-For concerns, please email contact@ufs.ac.za with "Code of Conduct" in the subject line.
+For concerns, please email Interdisciplinary Centre for Digital Futures at the University of the Free State with "Code of Conduct" in the subject line.